Check this LinkedIn engagement post:

 Use the search feature on LinkedIn to find and create a list of relevant people.

-As a former co-founder of HeadReach, a lead generation tool, I had a competitive advantage of having access to big lists of LinkedIn profiles.
+As a former co-founder of HeadReach, a lead generation tool, I had the competitive advantage of having access to big lists of LinkedIn profiles.

 I used LinkedIn Helper and my co-founder’s computer as a proxy to automate the invitation sending process with personalized messages.